CartoDB/carto-workshop/01-builder-visualization/exercises/torque.md

 * Navigate to the *STYLE* tab
 * Select on the *Aggregation* section, choose "ANIMATED" for the aggregation
-* Click on the color fill bar next to "FILL" on the *Style* section
+* Click on the FILL color in the *Style* section
 * In the upper left hand side of the color picker, select "BY VALUE" (not "SOLID").
 Choose the "up_or_down" column from the column list that appears.
-* To see your data values better, select the color bar next to "Stroke" in the *Style* section.
+* To see your data values better, select the FILL color next to "STROKE" in the *Style* section.
 In the color picker, change the opacity from "1" (located in the lower right hand side) to "0"
 * Set the "COLUMN" form option to the "time" column
 * Play with the animated settings in the *Style* section.
 Try a longer or shorter duration, or longer or shorter steps.
 * Set the "TRAILS" field to "0" remove the trailing markers